 (V) All meter readings used for calculation of the payments referenced in part (IV) of this paragraph;

-J. For acquisition of electrical energy and/or RECs from a customer generator,

-(I) Location (zip code;

-(II) Name of aggregated subaccount in which RECs are being tracked in;

-(III) Interconnection date;

-(IV) Annual estimated or measured generation;

-(V) The start and end date of any estimated or measured RECs being acquired.

-K. The total number of customers that applied and received a solar rebate in accordance with section (4) of this rule;
+J. The total number of customers that applied and received a solar rebate in accordance with section (4) of this rule;

-L. The total number of customers that were denied a solar rebate and the reason(s) for each denial;
+K. The total number of customers that were denied a solar rebate and the reason(s) for each denial;

-M. The amount expended by the electric utility for solar rebates, including the price and terms of future S-REC contracts associated with the facilities that qualified for the solar rebates;
+L. The amount expended by the electric utility for solar rebates, including the price and terms of future S-REC contracts associated with the facilities that qualified for the solar rebates;

-N. An affidavit documenting the electric utility’s compliance with the RES compliance plan as described in this section during the calendar year; and
+M. An affidavit documenting the electric utility’s compliance with the RES compliance plan as described in this section during the calendar year; and

-O. If compliance was not achieved, an explanation why the electric utility failed to meet the RES.
+N. If compliance was not achieved, an explanation why the electric utility failed to meet the RES.

 2. On the same date that the electric utility files its annual RES compliance report, the utility shall post an electronic copy of its annual RES compliance report, excluding highly confidential or proprietary material, on its website to facilitate public access and review.